Professional Practices for Artists: An Essential Guide to Impacting Your Art Career

 Please note: this is a revision of the 2018 essential guide.

-Juárez is the art department chair at Sheboygan North High School, former gallery director of The Frank Juárez Gallery, publisher of Artdose Magazine, and contributing editor of SchoolArts Magazine.
+Juárez is the art department chair at Sheboygan North High School, Artdose magazine founder & publisher, and SchoolArts magazine editor-in-chief.